pjanec/dirigent/docs/Scripts.md

 ## Script Status

-Script status is described by a status code and additional details (short text description and a byte array data).
+Script status is described by a status code and additional details (short text description and a stringized data).

 | Status Code | Status Text       | Data                 | Description                           |
 | ----------- | ----------------- | -------------------- | ------------------------------------- |